 We’ve had to make adjustments to how our courses are delivered due to the restrictions imposed by COVID-19.
 This means that we’re currently offering a combination of delivery modes including online and flexible learning and, where we can, on-campus classes with strict social distancing in place.

-This course prepares you to work in the Marine Craft Construction and Boat Building industry.
+This course prepares you to work in the marine craft construction and boat building industries.

 Working in this industry can also be physically demanding.
 Applicants should consider their physical ability to complete the job role e.g. bending, lifting, manual handling etc.